amandwivedi123/learn.js/README.md

 # learn.js
-learn basics of javascript with notes
+ Let's learn basics of javascript with notes